Boredom-Proof Your Outdoor Walks

 Add fresh moves.
 No need to map out a new route to break your rut.
 Charlee Atkins, CSCS, a New York City-based personal trainer and founder of the virtual fitness company Le Sweat, recommends mixing up steps with higher-intensity moves for variety.
 For example, try power-walking as quickly as you can for 30 seconds, then drop back to your regular pace for a minute.
 Repeat for the duration of your walk.
 Or, pause for a quick set of lunges or jumping jacks every few minutes, says Albert Matheny, MS, RD, CSCS, co-founder of SoHo Strength Lab in New York City.
 In addition to fighting boredom, adding high-intensity intervals to a moderate workout may boost the cardiovascular benefits, according to a 2016 analysis in the Journal of Physiology.

 Practice mindfulness.
 Good news for the 99.999% of us who’ve been feeling on edge lately: Merging a walk with meditative practices may help dial down stress, according to a 2013 study of 74 “high-stress” adults.
 Mindful walking often includes focusing on breaths, keying in to physical sensations—such as the feeling of a breeze on your face—and directing thoughts to the present moment.
-Try it on your own, or follow a guided meditation through an app like Headspace (free in the WW app for members).
+Try it on your own, or follow one of the guided meditations from Breethe in the WW app.

 Play photographer.
 Snapping pictures along your walk can be a fun way to spark your creativity and see your surroundings with fresh eyes.
 Try assigning yourself a theme: Today, for example, try photographing as many types of flowers as you can find; next week, maybe point your lens at songbirds, or head out during golden hour to capture that amazing light.